tiayyba/CYT180_Lab1/README.md

 - Write simple Python programs from scratch
 - Explain Python concepts in your own words
 ---
+## Topics Covered

+This lab will cover the following Python topics:
+1. Introduction and Variables
+2. Strings and Loops
+3. Tuples
+4. Lists (Arrays)
+5. Built-in Functions
+6. Indexes and Slices
+7. Functions
+8. Function Parameters and Typing

 ## Tools and Environment